JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 # <a name="AfxLocalTimeStr"></a>AfxLocalTimeStr

-Retuns the current local time based on the specified mask, e.g. "hh':'mm':'ss".
+Retunrs the current local time based on the specified mask, e.g. "hh':'mm':'ss".

 ```
 FUNCTION AfxLocalTimeStr (BYREF wszMask AS WSTRING, BYVAL lcid AS LCID = LOCALE_USER_DEFAULT) AS CWSTR